 Explore teaching strategies for a wide range of mathematical topics in chemistry GCSE and A level

-This course is ideal for teachers of chemistry who wish to improve their understanding of the mathematics required to be successful in chemistry at A level.
+This course is ideal for teachers of chemistry who wish to improve their understanding of the mathematics required to be successful in teaching chemistry at A level.

-- understanding the Arrhenius equation
+The mathematics underpinning the Arrhenius equation

-- improve your knowledge of the mathematical topics required for A level chemistry
+- Improve your knowledge of the mathematical topics required for A level chemistry

-- have a deeper understanding of the reasons why students have difficulty applying their mathematical skills in a chemistry context
+- Have a deeper understanding of the reasons why students have difficulty applying their mathematical skills in a chemistry context

-- identify pedagogies to help address these issues
+- Identify pedagogies to help address these issues

-- explore mathematics resources suitable for teaching A level chemistry
+- Explore mathematics resources suitable for teaching A level chemistry